-The Moroccan Magic tour price, excluding airfares and joining in Tangier, is US\$7,500-00.
+The Moroccan Magic tour price, excluding airfares and joining in Tangier, is US\$8,000-00.
 Riders must have a full and unrestricted Rider's license.
-Pillions are welcome and we also have a limited number of passenger seats available in our support vehicle, accompanying the riders for the length of the Safari - price for pillion or passenger is US\$6,500-00.
+Pillions are welcome and we also have a limited number of passenger seats available in our support vehicle, accompanying the riders for the length of the Safari - price for pillion or passenger is US\$7,000-00.
 Please note that our prices are subject to foreign exchange fluctuations, and we reserve the right to alter any pricing pursuant to Clause 9 of our Terms and Conditions herewith, up to the date of final payment.

 In this itinerary our tour prices are shown in US\$ for greatest stability but we ask for the equivalent in AU\$ at the prevailing daily exchange rate.
-The international website (unaffiliated with any bank) to be used for daily foreign exchange calculations is: www.XE.com/currencyconverter We request a US\$1,000 deposit and will invoice you in US\$ thereafter for the remaining balance, but you have some flexibility as to when to pay.
-Final payment will be due 60 days before the tour date, but if you choose to pay us at any time beforehand because you feel the forex rate is favourable, this works well for everyone all round.
+The international website (unaffiliated with any bank) to be used for daily foreign exchange calculations is: www.XE.com/currencyconverter We request a US\$1,000 deposit and will invoice you thereafter for the remaining balance in US\$ but payable in AU\$, and you have some flexibility as to when to pay.
+Final payment will be due 60 days before the tour date, but if you choose to pay us say, 90 or 120 days beforehand because you feel the forex rate is favourable, this works well for everyone all round.